Thornaby Town Hall: History

 The building continued to serve as the headquarters of Thornaby Borough Council for much of the 20th century but ceased to be the local seat of government when the short-lived County Borough of Teesside was formed in 1967.
 It then remained largely unused, in the ownership of Stockton-on-Tees Borough Council from 1974, until Stockton Council decided to sell the building to a developer, Python Properties, in January 2010.
 After the sale to Python fell through in May 2011, Stockton Council carried out a consultation on its future use in September 2011.
 The consultation resulted in Thornaby Town Council, which had been formed in 1995, agreeing to acquire the building in May 2012 and completing the transaction in November 2012.

 An extensive programme of renovation works costing £900,000, funded by the National Lottery Heritage Fund, was initiated by the town council in autumn 2017, with the intention that the works would act as a catalyst for further regeneration in the area.
 After the actual cost of renovation exceeded the budget by £250,000, the town's mayor, Steve Walmsley, indicated in November 2019 that the extra cost would be recovered through council tax increases.

+A stone memorial to commemorate the lives of the 33 people from Thornaby who died in the Dibbles Bridge coach crash was unveiled outside the town hall on the 47th anniversary of the crash in May 2022.